-On July 18, 2014, the Company declared a dividend of \$0.24315 per share to common stock holders as of July 31, 2014 for a total amount paid of \$122,833.
+On October 31, 2014, the Company declared a dividend of \$0.24315 per share to common stock holders as of November 10, 2014, for a total amount paid of \$152,668.

-The amount of the distributions to our stockholders is determined by our board of directors and is dependent on a number of factors, including funds available for payment of distributions, our financial condition, capital expenditure requirements and annual distribution requirements needed to maintain our qualification as a REIT under the Code.
-We have not established any limit on the amount of our working capital that may be used to fund distributions, except that, in accordance with our organizational documents and Maryland law, we may not make distributions that would: (i) cause us to be unable to pay our debts as they become due in the usual course of business; (ii) cause our total assets to be less than the sum of our total liabilities plus senior liquidation preferences; or (iii) jeopardize our ability to maintain our qualification as a REIT.
+The amount of the dividends to our stockholders is determined by our board of directors and is dependent on a number of factors, including funds available for payment of dividends, our financial condition, capital expenditure requirements and annual dividend requirements needed to maintain our qualification as a REIT under the Code.
+We have not established any limit on the amount of our working capital that may be used to fund dividends, except that, in accordance with our organizational documents and Maryland law, we may not make dividend distributions that would: (i) cause us to be unable to pay our debts as they become due in the usual course of business; (ii) cause our total assets to be less than the sum of our total liabilities plus senior liquidation preferences; or (iii) jeopardize our ability to maintain our qualification as a REIT.